Python-GIS-book/site/source/part1/chapter-01/md/00-motivation.md

 ## Effective data visualization

 One of the things we will learn in this part of the book is how to use Python to plot data.
 As you well know, the raw data alone are often not particularly useful in helping you understand what the data show.
 Let's look at an example that might be familiar to you, global temperature data.
+The first ten lines of a climate data file can be found below.

 ```
 USAF  WBAN YR--MODAHRMN DIR SPD GUS CLG SKC L M H  VSB MW MW MW MW AW AW AW AW W TEMP DEWP    SLP   ALT    STP MAX MIN PCP01 PCP06 PCP24 PCPXX SD